thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 Our business expects us to give them the following guarantees

-1. **Never accept an order if the inventory does not have enough quantity in the stock**
+1. **Never accept an order if the inventory does not have enough stock**
 2. **Every item in the inventory is either assigned to an order (or) available for further purchases by customer within a reasonable amount of time**

 As every seasoned developer knows, Monolith is a heaven for systems that want consistency because of RDBMS & the ACID guarantees it provides.
 But this comes at the cost of autonomy & scalability

 Because of ACID guarantees, when we update both order & inventory tables, either the transaction succeeds (or) fails atomically.
+Because of this, it is easy to ensure

-We will never have a situation where the amount of stock left in inventory & the quantity used up by previous orders does not equal total inventory
+> **Total inventory** = **Amount of stock left in inventory** + **quantity used up by previous orders**

-In essence, its relatively easy to fulfill this requirement in our monolith world when working against a single database
+In essence, its relatively easy to fulfill this requirement in our monolithic world since we will be working against a single database

-> Please note that most of the businesses will be OK even if we sell oversell items even when we don't have corresponding quantity of stock in the inventory.
+> Please note that most of the businesses will be OK even if we sell oversell items even when we don't have corresponding stock in the inventory.
 This is because once the order is placed, the business can ask vendors to send it more stock of the oversold items & still fulfill our customer's order.
 The point this article addresses is "can the technology live within business constraints"?.
-Suppose our business does not permit overselling because we are selling rare items, say classic paintings/some other exclusive items, which means we cant oversell as no other vendor can supply additional quantity of any of items in our inventory
+Suppose our business does not permit overselling because we are selling rare items, say classic paintings/some other exclusive items, which means we cant oversell as no other vendor can supply additional stock of all items in our inventory

 ## Breaking monolith

 Suppose we chose micro services for achieving autonomy in terms of scalability/development velocity/release schedule, e.t.c, it follows that we can't share a single database across all of these micro services.
-Sharing database across micro services forces each team to coordinate with other team as soon as any database schema change needs to be made, which defeats the whole point of micro services
+Sharing database across micro services forces each team to coordinate with other team as soon as database schema needs to change, which defeats the whole purpose of micro services

 Each type of micro service (can have any number of instances) will have to have its own private datastore.
 In other words, multiple instances of the same service type share a single database, but this database is never shared across micro services